 1. Reliable Video Conferencing

-Lifesize Go is a free cloud-based online meeting tool that offers a range of features including encrypted video calling and screen sharing for teams.
+Lifesize is a cloud-based online meeting tool that offers a range of features including encrypted video calling and screen sharing for teams.
 This ensures that important information doesn’t become public knowledge.
-Lifesize Go is free, easy to use and can connect up to eight participants on a fully encrypted high-quality call.
+By signing up for your free account, you can easily connect with up to 10 participants on a fully encrypted high-quality call.

 2. Internal Messaging Tool